GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/faultMechanics/thermalConsolidation/Example.rst

 The bulk modulus, Young's modulus, and thermal expansion coefficient are specified in the ``ElasticIsotropic`` solid model.
 Note that for now the solid density is constant and does not depend on temperature.
+Given that the gravity vector has been set to 0 in the XML file, the value of the solid density is not used in this simulation.

 .. literalinclude:: ../../../../../../../inputFiles/poromechanics/ThermoPoroElastic_consolidation_base.xml
   :language: xml